dPys/PyNets/docs/installation.rst

 PyNets is designed for maximal scalability-- it can be run on a supercomputer, but it can also be run on your laptop.
-Nevertheless, exploring a larger grid-space of the connectome "multiverse" can be accomplished faster and more easily on a supercomputer, even if optimization reveals a clear connectome recipe that ultimately only requires samples in practice (e.g. a few select combinations for purposes of predictive algorithm deployment).
+Nevertheless, exploring a larger grid-space of the connectome "multiverse" can be accomplished faster and more easily on a supercomputer, even if optimization reveals that only one or a few connectome samples are needed.

-With that in mind, the minimal hardware specs required to run PyNets is 4 vCPUs, at least 8 GB of free RAM, and at least 15-20 GB of free disk space.
-The recommended hardware for single-subject ensemble sampling is 8+ vCPU's, 16+ GB of RAM, and 20+ GB of disk space (e.g. high-end desktops and laptops).
-On AWS and supercomputer clusters, however, PyNets hypothetically has infinite scalability-- because it relies on a forkserver for multiprocessing, it will auto-optimize its concurrency based on however many cores and memory are made available to it in an embaressingly parallelizable manner.
+With these considerations in mind, the minimal hardware required to run PyNets is 4 vCPUs, at least 8 GB of free RAM, and at least 15-20 GB of free disk space.
+However, the recommended hardware for ensemble sampling is 8+ vCPU's, 16+ GB of RAM, and 20+ GB of disk space (i.e. high-end desktops and laptops).
+On AWS and supercomputer clusters, PyNets hypothetically has infinite scalability-- because it relies on a forkserver for multiprocessing, it will auto-optimize its concurrency based on the cores/ memory made available to it.

     .. note::
-        Another important ceiling to consider is I/O. Be sure that when you specify the working directory for a PyNets run using the `-work` flag, that it be to a location on disk that allows for more intensive I/O operations.
-Locally, this would likely be a directory like '/tmp/work' (the default).
-And on a supercomputer cluster, this would likely be
+        Another important ceiling to consider is I/O. Be sure that when you specify a safe working directory for the heavy metadata disk operations of PyNets.
-        $SCRATCH, $DATA, or any location designated for flash-storage.
+        This can be set using the `-work` flag, and unless you have a really good reason, it should almost always be set to some variation of '/tmp'.

 Docker Container
 ================